-There is no doubt that Proto-Saharan and Nilotic peoples as early as 3,500 B.C. thought of the observable world in terms of binary sets such as male-female, night-day, hot-cold, dry-wet, raw-cooked, life-death, and heaven above-earth below.
-This characterized Abraham's Horite Hebrew ancestors and is an important feature of the Biblical worldview.
+There is no doubt that Proto-Saharan and Nilotic peoples as early as 3,800 B.C. thought of the observable world in terms of binary sets such as male-female, night-day, heaven above-earth below, dry-wet, raw-cooked, and life-death.
+This characterized the worldview of Abraham's Horite Hebrew ancestors and is an important feature to recognize when studying the biblical texts.

 The directional axes of east-west and north-south comprised fundamental binary sets for Abraham's people and underpin their cosmology, worship, and burial practices.
-It appears that Horite rulers were buried with their heads to the north and their faces to the east.
+It appears that Horite Hebrew rulers were buried with their heads to the north and their faces to the east.
 The rising of the sun, the emblem of God Father (Ra or Ani) and God Son (Horus or Enki), spoke to them of the hope of bodily resurrection.
 They anticipated a Righteous Ruler who would overcome death and lead his people to immortality.

 An ancient way of thinking

 The French anthropologist Claude Lévi-Strauss observed binary thinking among pre-literate Amazon tribes in the 20th century.
 In his book, Le cru et le cuit, Strauss explores cultural perceptions of natural/raw-prepared/cooked, and other binary oppositions/sets within primitive cultures.

 Lévi-Strauss dedicated himself to searching for the "underlying patterns of thought in all forms of human activity."
 On the basis of his anthropological findings he argued that the primitive mind has the same structures or patterns as the civilized mind.
 These observations culminated in his famous book Tristes Tropiques, which positioned him as the central figure in the structuralist school.

 Lévi-Strauss was interested in how meaning is related to and derived from observation of binary oppositions/sets.
 His structuralist theory considers how meaning relies not only on a single entity in the binary set, but also on the relationship of the entities and the beyond thing to which the relationship points.
 So "man" and "woman" each represent a unique idea, but the relationship of the two presents additional layers of meaning.
 Levi-Strauss argued that binary distinctions generate a hierarchy of meanings and are central to cultural narratives.